Consumer demand and income

 Consumer income (Y) is a key determinant of consumer demand (Qd).
 The relationship between income and demand can be both direct and inverse.

 In the case of inferior goods income and demand are inversely related, which means that an increase in income leads to a decrease in demand and a decrease in income leads to an increase in demand.
-For example, necessities like bread are often inferior goods.
+For example, necessities like bread and rice are often inferior goods.

 Engel Curves, named after 19th Century German statistician Ernst Engel, illustrate the relationship between consumer demand and household income.